 Just like Ron Trent or Blaze back in the day, you advocate the return to the origins…

 “Everything that’s been said here or there about our history leads us back to the times of slavery, and not any further.
-Everything’s been done by the Power to have us not looking any further since our early age, so that we more or less ignore what’s been our upbringing to the society.
+All has been done by the Power to have us not looking any further since our early age, so that we more or less ignore what’s been our upbringing to the society.
 This said, I believe it’s the proper of the leaders to do everything they can to hold the control on the minorities and therefore establish their authority.

 The big majority of us here in America is still under confusion.
 What to think in the country where you’re growin’ up, when you, the Black, find yourself surrounded by images of popular heroes which are exclusively the ones of White people?
 As a kid, I happened to be a fan of Tarzan until the moment I started wondering what this White man could do in ‘our’ jungle!
 A guy who was talkin’ to animals, meanwhile we, the Blacks, were given the constant image of the ones in need of help.
 What the hell???